DonnyRozendal/fritzyandfriends/README.md

 TODO: Further introduction...

 ### Project Setup
-1. Clone the project
+1. Clone the project.
-2. Open it in an IDE like IntelliJ IDEA
+2. Open it in an IDE like IntelliJ IDEA.
-3. IntelliJ IDEA should prompt you to configure the Spring Boot Applications as runnable Services, which you can then run from the Services tab.
-If not, then the actors can be started from their respective Application classes.
-You can run each actor independent from each other, but keep in mind that LocalNetty tries to connect to a MySQL database when it is started.
-In order to configure the database, see the steps below.
+3. Set up the database for LocalNetty (see database setup).
+4. Set up the Solidity compiler for LocalNetty (see Solidity compiler setup).
+5. Run each actor from the Services tab or its Application class.
+6. Use the LoopSimulator in the common module to simulate system behavior, or use the Postman collection from the postman folder.

 ### Database Setup
 1. Install Docker